 3 Facts about Purple Mattress Products

-1 – Purple doesn't like memory foam and so you won't see any in their products.
+1 – Purple doesn’t like memory foam so you won’t see any in their products.

 3 – Purple sheets and covers for the mattresses and all but the Purple Plush pillow are stretchy so that it can move with the comfort grid.
 This allows you to get the full effect and feel of Purple’s unique comfort grid.
 The Purple Plush makes absolutely no sense for this brand because it breaks all of the rules.

-Each pillow has a 100 night trial and a 1 year warranty you can return your pillow for a full refund if you're not satisfied.
+Each pillow has a 100-night trial and a 1-year warranty.
+You can return your pillow for a full refund if you’re unsatisfied.

-I have done this once and it worked well.
-Purple is US based and handle returns efficiently.
-I got my money back pretty quick.
-I GUARANTEE this isn't often how things go with mattress companies and it can be so frustrating.
+I have done this once, and it worked well.
+Purple is US based and handles returns efficiently.
+I got my money back pretty quickly.
+I GUARANTEE this isn’t often how things go with mattress companies, and it can be so frustrating.

-It's made of a triangle grid that is indeed purple color underneath the cover (actually lavender color).
+It’s made of a triangle grid that is indeed purple color underneath the cover (actually lavender color).
 This is similar to the comfort grid that is the top layer of every Purple mattress.
-Really the Purple Pillow is a slab of the stuff with a thin backing.
-And that's it.
-There isn't anything to give it structure so it is floppy.
-It's very similar to the Purple seat cushion actually.
+The Purple Pillow is a slab of stuff with a thin backing.
+And that’s it.
+There isn’t anything to give it structure, so it is floppy.
+It’s very similar to the Purple seat cushion.

-Materials: Moisture wicking breathable cover, Purple grid (the same flexible polymer that is featured inside a Purple mattress) with backing, plus 2 boosters to add an inch or a half inch to the height.
+Materials: Moisture-wicking breathable cover, Purple grid (the same flexible polymer featured inside a Purple mattress) with backing, plus 2 boosters to add an inch or a half inch to the height.

 Pillow dimensions: 24″ x 16″ x 3″

 Sizes: Comes in regular/standard size only.
-There is now a smaller kid's version but weird enough, it's a little thicker – 3.25″ thick.
+There is now a smaller kid’s version, but weirdly enough, it’s a little thicker – 3.25″ thick.

 Thickness: 3″ thick